AndriusMrc/LittlepayPayments/README.md

 - When a trip is INCOMPLETE, I made the decision to set the finished time to the end of the day, instead of passing null.
 I believe that, in combination with the status, it clearly indicates that the trip was not completed.
 This approach simplifies the code and eliminates doubts about missing data.
+- Before building the Taps, all headers in the CSV file are converted to uppercase to ensure that the application does not fail if the header letters are changed to lowercase or uppercase.
 - Added Maven Wrapper to eliminate the need for developers to set it up themselves and to ensure consistency by using the same Maven version.

 ### If I had more time